larrydodson/Amazon_Vine_Analysis/README.md

   *2. Provide one additional analysis that you could do with the dataset to support your statement.*

    **>**  Additional analysis could be performed using NLP (Natural Language Processing), on the original dataset, and specifically on the data columns for "review_headline" and "review_body".
-With an analysis of these text columns it could be determined if there is a positive or negative bias in peoples' stated opinions, and would propose to determine if this may be related to the statistical approach of this project.
+By building a NLP Pipeline and applying Tokenization, Stop Words Filtering, TF-IDF and with Machine Learning it is proposed that other possible bias could be uncovered with an analysis of these text columns.
+It could be determined if there is a positive or negative bias in peoples' stated opinions, and would propose to determine if this may be related to the statistical approach of this project.